 All new students accepted to the program are required to be current on the following immunizations before you will be allowed to begin your first year of pharmacy school.
-A form is provided at this link that the student may use to list the dates of the various shots they have had:
+A form is provided at this link that the student may use to list the dates of the immunizations.